 The Chiefs could go a lot of different directions here.
 The only certainty is a healthy Smith will start.
 Daniel, the veteran backup, could be traded if the Chiefs determine that either Bray or their other developmental prospect, Aaron Murray, is ready to be the No. 2.
 That’s unlikely, so the Chiefs need to determine what to do with Murray.
-They didn’t draft him to release him.
-The Chiefs could also keep four quarterbacks, but that's also unlikely.
-Whatever they do, the Chiefs should keep Bray, who is too talented to turn loose.
+They didn’t draft him to release him, so he could go on the injured reserve list.
+The Chiefs could also keep four quarterbacks.

 RUNNING BACKS (4)

 There’s room for another player here if the Chiefs believe they need to keep two running backs in addition to Charles and Sherman, the fullback.
 They needed three in last season’s playoff game in Indianapolis.
-Thomas is listed as a back and has been getting some work as one, but he’s too small to be an every-down player if that’s what the Chiefs require.
-So Cyrus Gray, a useful special-teams player, could also stick.
+Thomas is listed as a back and might get some work as one, but he’s too small to be an every-down player if that’s what the Chiefs require.
+So Cyrus Gray, a useful special-teams player, or Joe McKnight could also stick.